Bankoga/golem/docs/key.md

 - Matrix Components: Specific components of a matrix.
   - Node: An arbitrary type unit of data procesing.
 In other words, a function of some sort.
   - Edge: A data-bearing conduit between two nodes.
-  - Address: A uniquely generated string which serves as a shorthard representation for each destination within the Matrix.
+  - Address: A uniquely generated string which serves as a shorthard representation for each pod within the Matrix.
-  - Destination: The container/environment which hosts, operates, and prepares a set of nodes.
+  - Pod: The container/environment which hosts, operates, and prepares several set of nodes.
     - State: Represents the environment which affects the operations of a small set of cells
       - Charge: A real numer betwen [-256,256] that represents the background energy level of the operating environment of some small set of cells
       - Chemical : An object that triggers specific changes in cell behavior by manipulating dynamic modifiers in the operation method definitions.
 Can only affect cells which possess a corresponding type of channel.
-  - Layer: A group/set/2d matrix of destinations produced by the same production rules.
+  - Layer: A group/set/2d matrix of pods produced by the same production rules.
 Akin to a layer in BP neural nets.
   - Module: A collection of inter-, and intra-connected layers which serve as a distinct semantic whole/sub-set of the graph.
   - Composition: The components used/responsible for connecting different organizational and functional components.
-    - Circuit: A set of rules for building a continuous path of cells across multiple destination stacks (layer matrix i,j) that eventually return to the starting stack.
+    - Circuit: A set of rules for building a continuous path of cells across multiple pod stacks (layer matrix i,j).
 They operate based on hook tags.
 A modules circuit support is determined by the hooks described in the module.
+    - Cycle: A set of rules for building a special type of circuit which eventually returns to the starting pod.
     - Pipeline: A set of rules for building a continuous path of information through several modules.
-All pipelines have 3 sets of connections/parts: input(s), output(s), internal(s) which can span an arbitrary number of stages between input, and output.
+All pipelines have 4 sets of connections/parts: input(s), output(s), internal(s), and state(s) which can span an arbitrary number of stages between input, and output.
+    - Meld: A set of rules for building a continuous path of information through several pipelines, and modules.
+As with all matrix components, it has 4 sets of parts.
+Melds are the highest level of compositional structure within a matrix.
+- Hooks: ?
+  - Ontology Level: hooks can be described at each ontological level of matrix organization.
+  - What configs are used to define hooks?
+  - What defines a hook?
+  - How do we define a hook?

 Misc stuff to be incorporated

 - Construction: Growth
 - Definition: Language, Documents, and Configs
   - ?
-- Path : A connected walk between destinations (containers for small sets of cells) through a series of edges or edge production rules.
+- Path : A connected walk between pods (containers for small sets of cells) through a series of edges or edge production rules.
-- Path Templates: The different ways to define connections between non-adjacent modules, layers, and destinations within any arbitrary Matrix.
+- Path Templates: The different ways to define connections between non-adjacent modules, layers, and pods within any arbitrary Matrix.
 Does not allow for arbitrary/manual edge specification between packages to help reduce specific package dependencies.
 However, in-matrix adjacency can lead to growth outside the initialization paradigm which is restricted to edge distribution formation rules/templates.
-  - circuits/cycles : A type of path template that makes a closed directly linked loop of cells, by type, through different destinations.
+  - circuits/cycles : A type of path template that makes a closed directly linked loop of cells, by type, through different pods.
   - network : A type of path template where some set of input source(s) (pipelines or modules) are distributed across a distinct set of directed paths that operate in conjunction to provide one or more unified output edges.
   - pipeline : A type of path template which is composed of a sequence of modules that form one or more distinct routes.
-  - relay : A type of path template where an output from one destination, A, to another, B, is gated by a third, C, which either is controlled externally and thus passes the input from A to B directly, or temporally aggregates input from A before passing it on to B. Interestingly, when viewed under this definition, Neurons in organic entities appear to act as contextually sensitive/dynamic relays with the entire brain being built out of networks of relays
+  - relay : A type of path template where an output from one pod, A, to another, B, is gated by a third, C, which either is controlled externally and thus passes the input from A to B directly, or temporally aggregates input from A before passing it on to B. Interestingly, when viewed under this definition, Neurons in organic entities appear to act as contextually sensitive/dynamic relays with the entire brain being built out of networks of relays
 - Operation
 - Load/Save: File Type, Options, etc...